Thatonecup/Thatonecup.github.io/README.md

 - Additionally, you can download an ico file if you want an icon image, but this will not go in the images folder

 ## Index.html File Updates:
 When you see “Update: example”, this is telling you a location you are expected to update.
-- Example,
+For example,
 - Template, “Update: Full Name”
 - Updated, “John Smith”